-- JFYI : The President of India moves around in a custom built heavily armored Mercedes Benz S600 Pullman Guard (which costs around Rs.
+- JFYI: The President of India moves around in a custom built heavily armoured Mercedes Benz S600 Pullman Guard (which costs around Rs.
 12 Crore).

-- Nominated members cannot vote in Presidential election.
+- Nominated members cannot vote in the Presidential election.
 But they can participate in President’s impeachment.

 - PS: Nominated members can participate in Vice-President’s election and removal.

-- MLAs are involved in Presidential election, but they have no role in President’s impeachment.
-President’s impeachment resolution requires special majority of both houses of the parliament to pass.
+- MLAs are involved in the Presidential election, but they have no role in President’s impeachment.
+President’s impeachment resolution requires a special majority of both houses of the parliament to pass.